Back to Wyoming

 • Prohibits state agencies from discriminating against health care providers because of their protected speech or associations within the scope of their work.

-• Requires state agencies to notify health care providers about complaints that could lead to disciplinary actions like license revocation, suspension, or reprimand within 14 days.
+• Requires state agencies to notify health care providers about complaints that could lead to disciplinary actions if those complaints are related to protected speech.

-• Allows health care providers to sue state agencies if they violate this act and can receive damages, legal costs, and other relief from the court.
+• Allows health care providers to sue state agencies for damages and other relief if they violate this act.

 Who It Names or Affects

-• State agencies that regulate health care services and license health care professionals.
+• State agencies that regulate or license health care providers.

 Terms To Know